dmiccoli18/Matlab-scripts/README.md

 # Matlab-scripts
-I made individual script files in this repository for various things, whether for college or independent stuff.
+This repository contains individual script files for various uses, whether for college or independent stuff.